#05 - DataSync, When do you want the Information refreshed?

 I move onto the fifth area, the DataSync.

-I am interested in how often I have to synchronise new data from the System of Capture through to the final consumable Information Product.
+We are interested in how often we have to synchronise new data from the System of Capture through to the final consumable Information Product.

-For instance, a Contact Centre Leader’s Call Volume dashboard might need near real-time updates to reflect the latest call volumes.
-Conversely, an executive leader’s monthly financial report might only require updating once a month.
+A Contact Centre Leader’s Call Volume dashboard might need near real-time updates to reflect the latest call volumes.
+Conversely, an Executive Leader’s monthly financial report might only require updating once a month.